aksommerville/fullmoon4/README.md

 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
 - [ ] Make up a new item to take Corn's place, and one for the zero slot.
 Fill all 16 slots. (mind that item zero comes into play then)
 - - [ ] Membership Hat: Certain monsters won't attack while you're wearing it, but it's an item so you can't use anything else.
+- [ ] Two sets of map resource: Demo and Full.
+I think other resources don't matter, let tree-shaking handle it.
+- [ ] Tree-shake resources when packing.

 ### After GDEX